 All translations my own

-Although Greek word for colors do not always match up with our own, the word used to describe Achilles’ hair here, xanthos, generally refers to a yellowish color tending towards orange or red.
+Although Ancient Greek words for colors do not always match up with our own, the word used to describe Achilles’ hair here, xanthos, generally refers to a yellowish color tending towards orange or red.
 It can be used to describe not just hair but gold, wine, even fried fish.
 However we might interpret this description of Achilles, it seems clear that the epics imagine him somewhere on the spectrum between blond and redhead.

 The Roman emperor Commodus was described in a similar way, even with an explicit reference to gold: